sdemyanov/ConvNet/README.md

 - adjustrate - defines how much we change the learning rate for a particular weight.
 If the signs of previous and current updates coincide we add it to the learning rate.
 If not, we divide the learning rate on (1 - adjustrate).
 Default is 0.
 - maxcoef - defines the maximum and minimum learning rates, that are alpha * maxcoef and alpha / maxcoef respectively.
 - balance - boolean variable.
 Balances errors according to the class appearance frequencies.
 Useful for highly unbalanced datasets.
 Default is 0.
+- shuffle - determines whether the input dataset will be shuffled or not.
+If you want repeatable results, you need to set it to 0.
+In this case the batches are created in a natural order: first "batchsize" objects become the first batch and so on.
+Otherwise, it should be 1.
+Default is 1.
-- verbose - Determines output info during learning.
+- verbose - determines output info during learning.
 For 0 there is no output, for 1 it prints only number of epochs, for 2 it prints both numbers of epoch and batch.
 Default is 2.

 weights - the weights vector obtained from genweights or cnntrain, that is used for weights initialization.
 Can be used for testing, repeating the results or continuing the training procedure.